-If your script just dies and you want to see the error, you can add the following extra text as the second line of your Perl script, right below the "#!/usr/bin/perl" line:
+If your script compiles, but dies before finishing and you want to see the error in your browser instead of the error logs, you can add the following extra text as the second line of your Perl script, right below the "#!/usr/bin/perl" line:

 use CGI::Carp qw(fatalsToBrowser);